 - Lab users must at minimum wear shoes that completely enclose their feet and do not increase the likelihood of a fall (e.g. high heel shoes would not be acceptable).
 Non-slip, steel toed boots are preferred but not required.

 - Long hair (i.e. exceeding shoulder length) must be adequately restrained to prevent becoming entangled in moving machinery.
-Facial hair which extends beyond the second button from top of a collared shirt must also be similarly restrained.
+Facial hair which extends more than six inches below the chin must also be similarly restrained.

 - Loose veils/hijabs are not allowed.
 Any veil/hijab worn in the lab must be approved by the lab manager or his/her delegated representative.